swissi2000/Centroid-ProbeApp/docs/install.md

 ## Installation Steps

+* Make a backup copy of the *C:\cncm* Folder so you can always go back quickly to your old install
 * Download *ProbeApp-Setup.msi* from the link that was provided
 * Make sure CNC12 is shut down
 * Double click *ProbeApp-Setup.msi* and accept all Defaults